qlnguyen1208/qlnguyen1208.github.io/_pages/about.md

 Hi there!
 I am an M.Sc. student at LMU Munich, specializing in molecular pharmacology and interested in bioinformatics.
 I am motivated to advance scientific understanding of disease mechanisms while contributing to new therapeutic options.

-In my bachelor thesis, I investigated the changes of the retinal pigment epithelium during retinitis pigmentosa disease progression.
+For my bachelor's thesis, I investigated the changes of the retinal pigment epithelium during retinitis pigmentosa disease progression.
 My technical skills include qRT-PCR, immunohistochemistry, fluorescence microscopy, western blot and computer-aided image segmentation.
 I am always eager to learn new methods!

-I am currently pursuing my Master's degree to expand my expertise in molecular pharmacology and computational methods.
+I am currently pursuing my master's degree to expand my expertise in molecular pharmacology and computational methods.
 I am planning to pursue a PhD to combine my wet lab expertise with advanced computational methods.